Phil Anselmo: Christ Inversion

 Christ Inversion was formed in 1994.
 The group was a short-lived black metal/sludge metal project formed by Anselmo, where he played guitar under the alias "Anton Crowley", it also featured Wayne Fabra on vocals, best known for being part of Necrophagia and for playing drums in Graveyard Rodeo.
-Most of their lyrics were based on horror films and Satanism.
+Most of their lyrics were based on horror films and Diabolism.
 The band recorded two demos in 1994 and 1995 respectively, and then disbanded without ever recording a full-length album.
 Many years later, songs from the first demo were put on an eight-track compilation and released through Anselmo's own Housecore Records on October 28, 2008.
 The second demo was also planned to see a re-release, however this never surfaced.

 Southern Isolation

-The band released one EP called Southern Isolation.
-It originally contained four songs but was later re-released with a fifth bonus track.
-The band consisted of Anselmo's then-girlfriend Stephanie Opal Weinstein on vocals and guitars, Anselmo on vocals, backing vocals and guitars, "Big" Ross Karpelman (of Clearlight) on keyboards, and Sid Montz (of Crowbar) on drums.
+The band on October 30, 2001 released one EP called Southern Isolation.
+It originally contained four songs but was later re-released in 2002 with a fifth bonus track.
+The band consisted of Anselmo's then-girlfriend Stephanie Opal Weinstein on vocals, Anselmo on vocals, backing vocals and guitars, "Big" Ross Karpelman (of Clearlight) on keyboards, and Sid Montz (of Crowbar) on drums.

 One rare track called "Faded" has been credited to Southern Isolation on the Manson Family soundtrack.